makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 ### Spark GNO Onboarding and Maker GNO-A Debt Ceiling Reduction

-As per [this poll](https://vote.makerdao.com/polling/QmXdGdxS) GNO (Gnosis) will be onboarded to Spark Protocol as detailed below, if this executive proposal passes.
+As per [this poll](https://vote.makerdao.com/polling/QmXdGdxS) GNO (Gnosis) will be onboarded to Spark Lend as detailed below, if this executive proposal passes.
 Additionally, the [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) for the GNO-A vaults in the Maker Protocol will be set to **0 DAI**, if this executive proposal passes.

 #### Spark Onboarding Parameters